hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 SCORN-K Parameters
 ------------------

+Using `optuna <https://optuna.org/>`_, we experimented with different parameters to provide a general guideline for the users.
 In general, :math:`\rho` of 1 is sufficient as most of the time the ideal :math:`\rho` is 0.
 For cases with datasets that have optimal SCORN of 0.2, :math:`\rho` should be increased to 3.
 Window values are also dependent on each data, but in most cases, value of 2 was sufficient.